-- Must be appropriate and in good taste - Must fit safely within given time constraints with no chance of interfering with the competition - No bias toward or against any participating team and should be equally executed for all participating teams - Should be discussed with the NCAA point person in advance
+- Must be appropriate and in good taste. - Must fit safely within given time constraints with no chance of interfering with the competition. - No bias toward or against any participating team. - Should be discussed with the NCAA point person in advance.